copper-project/copper-rs/README.md

 ```

+But this is a very minimal example for a task, please see [lifecycle](doc/lifecycle.md) for complete explanation of a task lifecycle.

-## Deployment and lifecycle of the application
+## Deployment of the application

 Check out the [deployment](doc/deploy.md) page for more information.

 ## How is it better or different from ROS?